mmahbub/BioADAPT-MRC/README.md

 ## Results

-The output for our trained model will be as follows:
+The output scores for our trained model should be as follows:

 ### 7b
 ```